mostjs/core/docs/index.rst

 @most/core
 ==========

+.. note:: `@most/core` is not ready for production usage yet.
+          We'd love to have your feedback via [gitter](https://gitter.im/cujojs/most)!

-Most.js is a toolkit for reactive programming.
+``@most/core`` is a toolkit for reactive programming.
 It helps you write highly interactive apps by composing streams of events, and without many of the hazards of side effects and mutable shared state.

-It features an ultra-high performance, low overhead architecture, and a small but powerful set of operations for merging, filtering, and transforming event streams.
+It features an ultra-high performance, low overhead architecture, and a small but powerful set of operations for merging, filtering, and transforming event streams.t

 .. toctree::
    :maxdepth: 2